Paul Goldschmidt Preview, Player Props: Cardinals vs. Phillies

 Paul Goldschmidt At The Plate

-- Goldschmidt has an OPS of .824, fueled by an OBP of .367 to go with a slugging percentage of .457.
-All three of those stats lead St. Louis hitters this season.

-- Among qualifying hitters in MLB action, he ranks 27th in batting average, 18th in on-base percentage, and 52nd in slugging.
+- He ranks 30th in batting average, 19th in on base percentage, and 53rd in slugging among qualified hitters in baseball.

-- Goldschmidt has had an RBI in 41 games this season (32.8%), including 21 multi-RBI outings (16.8%).
-He has also driven home three or more of his team's runs in four contests.
+- In 32.5% of his games this year, Goldschmidt has driven in at least one run.
+In 21 of those games (16.7%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in four contests.

-- He has scored in 44.0% of his games this season, with more than one run scored in 12.8%.
+- He has scored in 43.7% of his games this season, with two or more runs scored in 12.7%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.